 Perhaps best appreciated as a family dessert, the Galette des Rois comes with paper crowns and is particularly exciting for children, as there is a fève (“bean,” although now a more elaborate trinket) hidden inside the cake.
 Whoever finds the trinket is crowned King or Queen for the day but, so there is no cheating, tradition has the youngest person present sit under the table to announce each person’s name in the room as the galette is cut by an “older and wiser” person above.
 This could be fun at the office!

 2016 is no exception to the creative genius of Paris’s pastry chefs, who have once again produced a spectacular line-up.
 I can’t possibly mention them all, although my aim is to try and taste most of them – in between copious amounts of soup – until the end of January.
 In the meantime, here are just a few ideas of the choices available from many of our Paris favourites.

 TRADITIONAL GALETTES DES ROIS

 Not a huge fan of frangipane?
 Pascal Caffet just adds more of a hint of almond and presents his galette as a Couronne des Rois or crown, complete with a surprise pot of artisanal praline or chocolate spread for you to do some of the work too.
-For more on Pascal Caffet, see my post here.
+See my article on more on Pascal Caffet.